abdelrmobarak/costwise/README.md

 ## 📄 Note
-This repository is for **showcase purposes only** - the production code is kept private ofor intellectual property
+This repository is for **showcase purposes only** - the production code is kept private for intellectual property

 ## 📬 Contact
 📧 **Email:** abdelrmobarak@gmail.com